-I would like a show of hands from all those who are in business for themselves.
+I would like a show of hands from all business for are in those who themselves.
 Okay.
-Now I would like a show of hands from all those who would like to risk large amounts of cash (and larger amounts of time) to support 2.5 million TI 99/4A owners.
+Now I would like a show of hands from all those who would to risk large amounts of cash like larger amounts of time) to (and support 2.5 million TI 99/4A owners.